+We are dependent on a number of specific suppliers for certain key components of our products.
 We purchase these sole source components pursuant to purchase orders placed from time to time.
 We generally do not carry significant inventories of these sole source components and have no guaranteed supply arrangements.
-If any of these sole source vendors failed to supply or enhance such components, it could imperil our supply of these components.
-Similarly, if any such vendor encountered technical, operating or financial difficulties, it might threaten our supply of these components.
+If any of our sole source vendors failed to supply or enhance such components, it could imperil our supply of these components.
+Similarly, if any of our vendors encountered technical, operating or financial difficulties, it might threaten our supply of these components.
 While we believe that alternative sources of supply for sole source components could be developed, or our products redesigned to permit the use of alternative components, an interruption in our sources of supply could damage our business and negatively affect our operating results.